j50n/deno-proc/site/src/introduction-old.md

 `bash`.
 Why is it so hard in Deno?_

 At the start of 2023, there was a major change.
 The Deno team deprecated `Deno.run` in favor of `Deno.Command`.
-The new API was a major step forward.
+The new library was a major step forward.
 Resource cleanup and error checking worked automatically.
 The resulting code was cleaner.
 The performance was stellar.

-_I think, though, that there is still some room for improvement._ Using the API could be simpler, and the resulting code could be a lot easier to read.
+_I think, though, that there is still some room for improvement._ Using the ... could be simpler, and the resulting code could be a lot easier to read.

 ---

-**Introducing `proc`.** This is is a lightweight rethinking of the `Deno.Command` API for use doing shell-script-like things.
+**Introducing `proc`.** This is is a lightweight rethinking of the `Deno.Command` ... for use doing shell-script-like things.
 It makes the simple things dead-simple and really cleans up the more complex ones.

 The goal of `proc` is to make programming with processes as close to the